sarahciston/codingcare/posts/guide.md

 Consider who you are citing.
 Do you always reference the same five authors and creators, from the same part of the world?
 Are they all just citing each other?
 How might you expand your readings and reference points to include broader communities of practice?

->"It's really reassuring to always come back to this environment of, "Okay, [...] you can go on your own journey at your own pace.
-And you can explore your own things and there's no one right way to code.”
->>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 ### Choose open-source, freely available, easily adaptable tools when possible

+>"It's made me more curious about not just the code in the project itself, but also the process. [...]
+All the technology that we built comes from a person or a bunch of people and they went on a journey to get there, and that journey is inherently very interesting."
+>>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 In the Resource Hub and in our projects, we emphasize open-source and open-access tools.
 We highlight shareable, accessible, adaptable, minimal tools that don't hide how they work.
 Such tools match the way we like to reflect critically on what we are creating and to understand the world around us.